2020 Year-End Overview

 Creating new ways to satisfy our most discerning clients

-By mid-year, it was clear that the way we acquired rarely seen High-Collectible and Connoisseur-Caliber rugs (Levels #2 and #3 on our Oriental Rug Market Pyramid) in the past could not meet the increased demand for these two calibers.
+By mid-year, it was clear that the manner we acquired rarely seen High-Collectible and Connoisseur-Caliber rugs (Levels #2 and #3 on our Oriental Rug Market Pyramid) in the past could not entirely satisfy the increased interest for these two calibers.
 Previously, whenever one of the many longtime rug-collecting families I have been in contact with or their referrals approached me to divest from part or all of their rug cache, we created a major private exhibition and sale for our connoisseur clients.

 But now, this dramatically enhanced interest prompted me to proactively reach out to many of these families (some of whom I have known since I was a child) in a manner I was never inspired to do before to sell us a small portion of their treasures.
 These longtime connections with collectors helped us to expand our offering in the spectrum of each of these rug categories.